bahmutov/start-two-servers-example/README.md

 Then you can test that both have started using `npm t` which just executes two requests, see [src/test.js](src/test.js)

-Or you can execute `npm run test:all` which uses [start-server-and-test](https://github.com/bahmutov/start-server-and-test) to start each server, then runs the test - and shuts down the servers.
-The command is `"test:all": "start-test start:server-and-api 5000 test"`, which will execute `start:server-and-api` script until server responds at port 5000 and the test can run.
-The server command only starts the server when API responds: `"start:server-and-api": "start-test start:api 7600 start:server"`.

-Thus first the API starts (and responds), then the server starts (and responds) and then the `npm t` command executes the test script.
+Or you can use `npm run test:all` that starts first service, waits for it to respond.
+Then it starts the second service, and when it responds, runs the test command